 5th graders are taught core curriculum and essential skills to prepare for middle school and beyond.

-The instruction and modeling of many important study skills such as time management, the use of organizational strategies and creating mnemonics are integrated into the school day as well.
+The instruction and modeling of imperative study skills such as time management, organization, and creative mnemonics are integrated into the school day as well.
 Personal responsibility, respect for self and others, and integrity are encouraged.
-Fifth grade students are taught via a variety of learning modalities, and hands-on activities are an important part of each student’s learning experience both in the classroom and on field trips.
-Art, drama, music and public speaking are incorporated in classroom lessons.
+Fifth grade students are taught through a variety of learning modalities, and hands-on activities are an integral part of each student’s learning experience both in the classroom and on field trips.
+Art, technology, and public speaking are incorporated in classroom lessons.

 Interactive and experiential learning opportunities abound in fifth grade!
 By demonstration and investigation, we try to create that “ah ha!” moment and allow the students’ natural curiosity about the world to take over and lead them in new and exciting directions.
 As a result of our commitment to providing hands-on learning opportunities, we take a number of field trips throughout the year to support the curriculum.
 Local excursions include museums and places to see the arts.
 There is also an overnight field trip that focuses on individual growth, solving group challenges, and environmental awareness.

 In language arts, students engage in the reader’s and writer’s workshop model.
 This allows them to first collaborate and then move toward independence when practicing a variety of literacy skills.
 Students explore fiction in interpretation book clubs and fantasy novels but also delve into the world of non-fiction as they read and research integrated social studies topics.
 Throughout the year, students analyze information using higher level thinking skills and communicate their ideas clearly with peers.
 Collaboration is key, and students practice being a leader in groups, presentations, and activities.
 In writing, students learn how to effectively produce argumentative, explanatory, persuasive, and narrative papers.
 They use a critical eye to evaluate, change, and improve their writing, as well as provide and receive feedback from others.